Holiday Pay: An HR Guide for Holiday Pay Policies

 Define how these accrue and whether they roll over.
 It’s a way to demonstrate inclusivity and respect for individual commitments.

 List the federal holidays you observe.
-Christmas Day, Thanksgiving Day, Memorial Day — be explicit.
+Christmas Day, Thanksgiving Day, Memorial Day — be explicit about which specific holidays and national holidays are covered.

 Are you considering adding Presidents Day, Veterans Day, or Juneteenth?
 Your decision should be based on your workforce, industry, and bottom line.
 Clarity can avoid awkward assumptions or unexpected disputes down the road.